snkfranco/Python-Pro-Bootcamp/Day 4 - Random and RPS Game/README.md

-# Day 4 - Password Generator and Rock / Paper / Scisor Game
+# Day 4 - Rock / Paper / Scisor Game

 A simple random password generator that ask you a few questions and then just create a random password for you And a simple RPS Game where you can play against the computer